 The navigation has become vital as it impacts the website traffic and also influences search engine rankings.
 It also plays an important role in how the website is received by the users.
-Almost everything important about our website will somehow be linked to the website’s navigation, and this makes the development of the website navigation all the more critical.
+Almost everything important about our website will somehow be linked to the website’s navigation.
+And this makes the development of the website navigation all the more critical.

 Despite lots of importance being given to the development of the website navigation, a few flaws do pop up during the designing process which goes on to hinder the development.
 These errors may affect the usability of the website and might reduce the usability of the website.
-Hence, it is essential to be aware of the most common errors committed by the web developers, and these need to be avoided-
+Hence, it is essential to be aware of the most common errors face by the web developers, and these need to be avoid.

 Web users are generally used to seeing the web navigation bar placed either on the top or the left side of the webpage.
 Toying with this and placing the navigation bar in other non-standard areas might not necessarily please the users and this might have an adverse effect on the success of the website as this might reduce the number of visitors checking the website.

 Each page of the website must have a standardized and consistent navigation.
 If the navigation keeps alternating between different pages of the website, it is likely to annoy the visitors.
-The lack of consistency in your website’s layout wouldn’t please the users and it would simply cause them to stop visiting the website.
+The lack of consistency in your website’s layout wouldn’t please the users.
+And it would simply cause them to stop visiting the website.

 3. Don’t provide the user too many options

 Providing the user with too many options to choose from will only go on to confuse them.
-The users hence may not be able to identify the information they were actually looking for and their purpose of visiting the website may remain unfulfilled.
+The users hence may not be able to identify the information they were actually looking for.
+And their purpose of visiting the website may remain unfulfilled.
 Therefore, it’s better to trim the number of web pages in the top level navigation by providing the users only the essentials i.e. what they require.